 - When your customer prefers to physically speak to a real person before making purchasing decisions. e.g Generation X.

 - When your target market gets information from more traditional sources.
-Such as word of mouth, television, print etc. e.g Baby boomers.
+Such as word of mouth, television, or print. e.g Baby boomers.

-Let’s take an example.
-A dog walking service is trying to increase downloads of their app.
-They’ve been running a paid Facebook ad campaign to target people aged 50-60-years-olds.
-But their posts haven’t been getting many interactions.
+Let’s take a practical use case.
+A dog walking service wants to increase downloads of their app.
+They’ve been running a paid Facebook ad campaign to target people aged 50-60 years old.
+But their posts haven’t been getting much interaction.
 So they sit down and take a look at their current customer base and assess the market.

 After speaking with their customers they discover that the majority of their customers are aged between 23-30.
-They then do some research into the dog walking market.
-They that the Millenial market now accounts for 43% of the growth of the pet market from 2007-2015.
+They then do some research on the dog walking market.
+They discover that the Millenial market now accounts for 43% of the growth of the pet market from 2007-2015.
 (Source: Packaged Facts)

-They’ve been using Outbound Marketing perfectly.
-But because they haven’t assessed their target market correctly they’ve been focusing these efforts in the wrong place.
+They’ve been using outbound marketing perfectly.
+But because they haven’t assessed their target market correctly the wrong people have been seeing their efforts.

 - Products that take a lot of consideration. e.g computer software.

 - Products that need to be explained to highlight their value. e.g niche health foods.